Apologetics Booklet Examines Factual Evidence of the Death, Burial, and Resurrection of Jesus Christ.

 Starting at Jesus’ feet, the two men would have wrapped Jesus’ body in linen cloth, placing aromatic spices mixed with a gummy substance called myrrh between the folds.
 The Jewish writer Josephus recorded that when King Herod died, more than 500 servants were needed to carry the spices used for his burial!
 For Jesus, it is estimated that at least a hundred pounds would have been used.

 Jewish custom dictated that Jesus’ torso be wrapped to His armpits.
 His preparers would have then placed Jesus’ arms straight alongside His body, before wrapping more linen cloth around Him, to the neck.
 A separate cloth was wrapped around His head.
 As the gummy myrrh would have adhered so closely to Jesus’ body, it would have been difficult by this point for anyone to remove the linen cloth.
 And yet the Gospels record that the burial cloths were found in the empty burial tomb — neatly folded!
-We’ll look more at the empty tomb details next week!
+We’ll look more at the empty tomb details later!

 Added Security Precautions